bryanl1/bryanl1/README.md

 ### Hola! 👋

-- 🔭 I’m currently working on some ML projects.
+- 🔭 I’m currently working on some ML studies.
 - 🌱 I’m currently learning Go, Rust, and on getting better with PyTorch

 <!--